ishmeen-11/Brain-Tumor-Detection/README.md

 ## 🔮 Future Improvements
 ✨ Use **Deep Learning models (CNNs)** for better accuracy.
 ✨ Apply **Data Augmentation** to improve model generalization.

+🛠️ **This is part of my 30-day challenge where I explore different ML models daily.
+Stay tuned for Day 4!** 🎯

 ## 👨‍💻 Author
 Ishmeen Garewal ✨